MicrosoftDocs/msix-docs/msix-src/psf/package-support-framework-overview.md

 ![Package Support Framework  DLL Injection](images/package-support-framework-2.png)

-## How to use the Package Support Framework
+## Get started using the Package Support Framework

 After you create a package for your application, install and run it, and observe its behavior.
 You might receive error messages that can help you identify a compatibility issue.
 You can also use [Process Monitor](https://docs.microsoft.com/sysinternals/downloads/procmon) to identify issues.

 After you find an issue, you can check our [GitHub](https://github.com/Microsoft/MSIX-PackageSupportFramework/) page for a fix.
 If you find one, you can apply it to your package.
-Our [Step-by-step guide](https://docs.microsoft.com/windows/uwp/porting/package-support-framework) shows you how to do this.
+Our [step-by-step guide](https://docs.microsoft.com/windows/uwp/porting/package-support-framework) shows you how to do this.
 It will also show you how to use the Visual Studio debugger to step through your application and verify that the fix is working and that it has resolved the compatibility issue.

-If you can't find a runtime fix that addresses your issue, you can create one.
+If you can't find a runtime fix that addresses your issue, you can [create one](package-support-framework.md#create-a-runtime-fix).
 To do that, you'll identify which function calls fail when your application runs in an MSIX container.
 Then, you can create replacement functions that you'd like the runtime manager to call instead.
 This gives you an opportunity to replace the implementation of a function with behavior that conforms to the rules of the modern runtime environment.

-## Limitation of Package Support Framework
+You can also use the Package Support Framework to run scripts to customize an application for the user environment dynamically.
+For more information, see [this article](run-scripts-with-package-support-framework.md).

+## Limitations

 The Package Support Framework does not support registry overrides.
-It will resolve issues related to runtime.
-Pick the following dlls that would fit your needs.

-## Get started with the Package Support Framework

-If you're ready to begin using the Package Support Framework to resolve compatibility issues, see our step-by-step guide at [Apply runtime fixes to an MSIX package by using the Package Support Framework](https://docs.microsoft.com/windows/uwp/porting/package-support-framework).
+It is designed to resolve run time issues.

+## Data and telemetry

+The Package Support Framework includes telemetry that collects usage data and sends it to Microsoft to help improve our products and services.
+Read Microsoft's [privacy statement to learn more](https://privacy.microsoft.com/en-US/privacystatement).
+However, data will be collected only when both of the following conditions are met:

+* The Package Support Framework binaries are used from the [NuGet package](https://www.nuget.org/packages?q=packagesupportframework) on a Windows 10 computer.
+* The user has enabled collection of data on the computer.

+The NuGet package contains signed binaries and will collect usage data from the computer.
+Telemetry is not collected when the binaries are built locally by cloning the repo or downloading the binaries directly.